sap-tutorials/Tutorials/tutorials/hana-dbx-extension/hana-dbx-extension.md

     ![Compare Tables](compareTables.png)

 4. Additionally, Visual Studio Code has other features to help organize your workspace.
-The icons in the top right corners allow you to toggle (hide/show) different parts of the workspace which you can also do by resizing and snapping different areas.
+The icons in the top right corners allow you to toggle (hide/show) different parts of the workspace, which you can also do by resizing and snapping different areas.
 Click on the the second icon to toggle the panel and use the Terminal to create a new file for your SQL code.

     ![Toggle Panel](togglePanel.png)